What is Poet Study?

 Older children should practice reading aloud every day, and their readings should include a good deal of poetry, to accustom him to the delicate rendering of shades of meaning, and especially to make him aware that words are beautiful in themselves, that they are a source of pleasure, and are worthy of our honour; and that a beautiful word deserves to be beautifully said, with a certain roundness of tone and precision of utterance.
 Quite young children are open to this sort of teaching, conveyed, not in a lesson, but by a word now and then.

-- Choose one poet per semester.
+- Choose one poet to focus on for the term.

 - Once a week, brew some afternoon tea for your children and serve it with scones or cookies.
+Read a poem aloud.

 - Discuss the meaning of the poem.